MananKGarg/Kaggle/Kaggle Python/README.md

-These are the notes of Kaggle Python microcourse.
-The certificate is also there in the repository.
+These are my notes along with the certificate of Kaggle Python microcourse.